Dark Dungeons (film): Synopsis

 Before the game gets truly started, Mistress Frost is contacted by the robed figures, who tell her that one of the two girls must commit suicide in order to help the Dark One rise.
 During the game, Marcie's character ends up dying after she gets shot by a poison dart.
 This devastates Marcie, but Debbie is unable to offer any support without breaking character.
 As a result, Marcie returns to their dorm room alone, where she commits suicide.
 When Debbie informs Mistress Frost of Marcie's death, the woman is dismissive.
 This shocks Debbie, especially after she learns that Marcie was only used in order to summon Cthulhu via the Necronomicon during the LARP game – and that she herself was instrumental in summoning the deity.
 Debbie initially tries to venture into the college's steam tunnels to defeat him, only to find that this makes the entities stronger.
 Just as she is about to be trapped by the demons, she asks God to help her, which enables her to escape.
-Back in her dorm she's approached by Mike, who invites her to come to a religious meeting as only Jesus can fight evil.
-At the meeting she repents and takes part in the destruction of RPG and occult materials (which includes books by C. S. Lewis and J. R. R. Tolkien), which foils the robed figures' plans to raise Cthulhu.
+Back in her dorm Debbie is approached by Mike, who invites her to come to a religious meeting as only Jesus can fight evil.
+At the meeting she repents and takes part in the destruction of RPG and occult materials (which includes books by C. S. Lewis and J. R. R. Tolkien), which foils the robed figures' plans to raise Cthulhu, and their fortress is destroyed by lightning.